DinoChiesa/Apigee-Java-WsSec-Username-Token/README.md

 ## Details

-There is a single jar, edge-wssecusernametoken-20200221.jar .
+There is a single jar, apigee-wssecusernametoken-20200409.jar .
 Within that jar, there is a single callout classes:

-* com.google.apigee.edgecallouts.wssecusernametoken.Inject
+* com.google.apigee.callouts.wssecusernametoken.Inject

 Use this class to inject the username  token into the input SOAP document.
 It also will insert a nonce and a timestamp.
 The resulting header is like this: